What's R/C Sailplanes All About?

 Thermal sailplanes generally fall into one of four categories:

 Additionally, some of these planes can fall into multiple categories meaning that thermal planes can be flown equally well on the slope, handlaunch planes can be thermalled

 like open-class sailplanes, etc. Sometimes I like to fly my handlaunch planes on the slope when the wind is light and

 I fly some of my thermal duration planes there too.
-I even tape hooks on the bottom of my
+Sometimes I even attach tow hooks on the bottom of my

 combat wings and shoot them into the air with a shortened high-start

 for a quick combat session, when I'm not on the slope.